MatAtBread/nodent/README.md

 The order of execution is not guaranteed (as with all calls to map), but the completion routine will only be called when all async functions have finished either via a return or exception.  the first function (at index [0]) and the async-return of the second funcrion (at index [1]).
 There is no programmatic limit to the number of async functions that can be passed in the array.
 Note that the functions have no useful parameters (use a closure or wrap the function if necessary).
 The order of execution is not guaranteed (as with all calls to map), but the completion routine will only be called when all async functions have finished either via a return or exception.

+### Exceptions in mapped functions
-In the event of an error or exception in the async-mapping function, the error value is substitued in the mapped object or array.
+By default, in the event of an error or exception in the async-mapping function, the error value is substitued in the mapped object or array.
 This works well since all the exceptions will be instances of the JavaScript Error() type, and so they can be easily tested for in the mapped object after completion.

 The map() function only errors if an async function illegally returns more than once (including multiple errors or both an error and normal response).

+Alternatively, if instantiated with the option `throwOnError`, if any of the async invocations throw an exception, `map()` will throw an Error() when all the functions have completed, with a member called `results` containing the other results.
+To use this option:

+	var map = nodent.require('map',{throwOnError:true}) ;

+Instances of 'map' are independent of each other - you can require() both the throwing and non-throwing version in different modules, or the same module as different variables.

 nodent.asyncify
 ---------------